vilas-gannaram/vilas-gannaram.github.io/src/posts/dev-ops/docker.md

 ---
-  title: 'Docker'
+  title: 'Introduction to Docker'
-  description: 'Introduction to Docker'
+  description: 'Let`s see what is docker? why do we even need to know about it?'
   date: '2025-06-12'
   categories: ['devOps', 'docker']
   published: true